-Performance indicators Result Relevance of indicator Documentation Score Max Min 3.14 Member addresses grievances received through Fair Wear's helpline in accordance with the Fair Wear Complaints Procedure.
-Intermediate Members are expected to actively support the operational-level grievance mechanisms as part of regular contact with their suppliers.
+Performance indicators Result Relevance of indicator Documentation Score Max Min 3.14 Member addresses grievances received through Fair Wear's helpline in accordance with the Fair Wear's Access to Remedy Policy.
+No complaints received Members are expected to actively support the operational-level grievance mechanisms as part of regular contact with their suppliers.
 The complaints procedure provides a framework for member brands, emphasising the responsibility towards workers within their supply chain.
-Overview of supporting activities, overview of grievances received and addressed, etc. 2 4 -2
+Overview of supporting activities, overview of grievances received and addressed, etc. N/A 4 -2